 Confidence.
 Self-Esteem.
 Success.

 The Learning Center assists students with course content by promoting learning strategies and study skills to help students become lifelong learners.

 Weekly Individual Sessions – Students can meet with a Student Success Specialist to complete a semester success plan and if eligible, schedule weekly sessions for the semester.

-Career Navigators are embedded in specific programs to help students build credientials and often transitioning between certificate, certification, and degree programs and to internships or the workforce.
-The College currently has navigators for cyber, nursing, and construction/trades programs.
+Career Navigators are embedded within specific programs to help students build credentials and successfully transition between certificate, certification, and degree programs, and/or to internships or the workforce.
+The College currently has navigators in place for cybersecurity, nursing, and construction/trades programs.

 Learn more about My College Success Network.